rodocite/decentralized-board/README.md

 npm run dev
 ```

+### Compiling Contracts
+`npm run compile` runs Sulk and compiles the contracts

+### Deploying Contracts
+`npm run deploy` deploys the contracts onto the local eth runtime and creates the file `pages/contracts/Board.sol.js` which is the JS hook into the smart contracts.

 ## Posting a Message
 You need a wallet address.
 Copy a `public key` from the 10 ganache-cli will provide you after you `npm run blockchain`.
 The amount of ETH specified will affect how big the message is.
 When someone posts, the ETH sent in will be transferred to the owner (wallet address) of the Smart Contract.